Private Facility Contract Monitoring/Oversight Division

 Two Financial Plaza, Suite 300

 The division is responsible for oversight and monitoring of contracts for privately operated secure facilities as well as community based facilities, which includes substance abuse treatment services.

 Private Correctional Centers

-There are seven (7) privately operated correctional centers (including the Lockhart Work Program) that house Correctional Institutions Division (CID) minimum custody offenders.
+There are seven (7) privately operated correctional centers (including the Coleman Work Program) that house Correctional Institutions Division (CID) minimum custody offenders.
 These offenders may remain on these facilities as long as they maintain minimum custody status.

-The Lockhart Work Program is a special unit operating a Private Sector/Prison Industry Enhancement Certification Program (PS/PIECP), commonly referred to as a PIE program.
+The Coleman Work Program is a special unit operating a Private Sector/Prison Industry Enhancement Certification Program (PS/PIECP), commonly referred to as a PIE program.
 This program is exempt from federal constraints placed on offender-made goods and on the sale of such goods both interstate commerce and to the federal government.
 Offenders participating in the PIE program agree to pay a percentage of their earned income for room and board, cost of supervision, restitution, crime victim’s compensation, savings and dependent care.
 Offenders also have the opportunity to participate in educational programs such as adult basic education, GED and life skills.
 In addition, vocational programs are offered to enhance opportunities to gain meaningful employment upon release to supervision.

 Private State Jail Facilities

-There are three (3) privately operated state jails that house state jail felons as well as CID transfer offenders.
+There are three (3) privately operated state jails that house state jail felons as well as CID offenders.
 State jail felons are incarcerated for a two (2) year period or less.